Editorial Policy

 Repository Policy:

-The journal both allows and encourages authors to deposit versions of their work, including the published version, in an institutional or other repository of their choice.
+The journal both allows and encourages authors to deposit versions of their work, including the published version, in institutional or other repositories of their choice.